matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

 This introduces a different way of accepting terms from the client/server API which uses User-Interactive Authentication.
 In the client/server API, the use of UI auth allows terms acceptance to be integrated into the registration flow in a simple and backwards-compatible way.
-Indtroducing the UI Auth mechanism into these other APIs would add significant complexity, so this functionality has been provided with simpler, dedicated endpoints.
+Another option here would be to use UI Auth on the register endpoint.
+This would also not allow users to register before accepting the terms.
+However, this would then make the OpenID registration process different and non-standard.

 The `m.accepted_terms` section contains only URLs of the documents that have been agreed to.
 This loses information like the name and version of